A topic from the subject of Kinetics in Chemistry.

 Key Points

-• A reaction mechanism is a series of steps that describe how a chemical reaction occurs.
+• A reaction mechanism is a step-by-step description of how a chemical reaction occurs.

 Main Concepts

-• Nucleophilic substitution: In this type of mechanism, a nucleophile (an atom or molecule that donates electrons) attacks an electrophile (an atom or molecule that accepts electrons) and replaces a leaving group.
-This type of mechanism is common in reactions involving alkyl halides.
+• Nucleophilic Substitution: A nucleophile (electron-rich species) attacks an electrophile (electron-deficient species), replacing a leaving group.
+This is common in reactions involving alkyl halides.

 Experiment: The Concept of Reaction Mechanism